Philip the Bold: Duke of Burgundy

 In 1392, events conspired to allow Philip to seize power once more in France.
-Charles VI's friend and advisor Olivier de Clisson had recently been the target of an assassination attempt by agents of John V, Duke of Brittany.
+Charles VI's friend and advisor Olivier V de Clisson had recently been the target of an assassination attempt by agents of John IV, Duke of Brittany.
 The would-be assassin, Pierre de Craon, had taken refuge in Brittany.
 Charles, outraged at these events, determined to punish Craon, and on 1 July 1392 led an expedition against Brittany.
 While travelling to Brittany, the king, already overwrought by the slow progress, was shocked by a madman who spent half-an-hour following the procession to warn the king that he had been betrayed.
 When a page dropped a lance, the king reacted by killing several of his knights and had to be wrestled to the ground.
 Philip, who was present, immediately assumed command and appointed himself regent, dismissing Charles' advisors.
 He was the principal ruler of France until 1402.

 His seizure of power, however, had disastrous consequences for the unity of the House of Valois and of France itself.
-The king's brother Louis, Duke of Orléans, resented his uncle taking over as regent instead of himself; the result was a feud between Philip and Louis that continued after their deaths by their families.
+The king's brother Louis I, Duke of Orléans, resented his uncle taking over as regent instead of himself; the result was a feud between Philip and Louis that continued after their deaths by their families.
 In particular, both quarreled over royal funds, which each desired to appropriate for his own ends: Louis to fund his extravagant lifestyle, Philip to further his expansionist ambitions in Burgundy and the Low Countries.
 This struggle only served to enhance the reputation of Philip, since he appeared to be a sober and honest reformer in comparison to the profligate and irresponsible Louis.
 Although Charles VI confirmed his brother as regent in 1402 in a rare moment of sanity, Louis's misrule allowed Philip to regain control of France as regent in 1404, shortly before his death.

 In 1395, Philip the Bold outlawed cultivation of the Gamay grape in favour of Pinot Noir in an early example of agricultural regulation related to wine quality.

 Philip died in Halle, County of Hainaut (modern Belgium), on 27 April 1404.
 His territories were bequeathed to his eldest son John the Fearless, who also inherited Philip's political position in France and the leadership of the Burgundian branch of the Valois family against the Orléans branch.